 I love traditions and one of my favorite Easter traditions is dyeing eggs!
 I never really thought about how messy dyeing eggs with a toddler could get or how bad vinegar might be to little toddler eyes.
 Not to my surprise I found toddler-friendly ways to dye eggs o Pinterest and I just had to try them out (of course).

-Alternative Way to Dye Eggs #1: Whipped Cream
+Toddler Friendly Way to Dye Eggs: Whipped Cream

 I will say this way does NOT take out any of the mess factor of dyeing eggs but it does it make it gentler on toddler fingers and eyes!